Temple Owls football: Media coverage

 Eight Temple games were broadcast over Philadelphia television in 2005, the most in school history at the time.
 At one point, Owls football games aired on 12 stations from as far north as Sayre, Pennsylvania, to as far south as Baltimore.
 After that, games aired on only one station, WPHT 1210 (AM) in Philadelphia.
 Harry Donahue handled the play-by-play with former Temple Owl Steve Joachim doing the color.
 WHAT 1340 AM airs games in Spanish.
 Past play-by-play broadcasters have included Dave Sims, who covers college football and basketball for ESPN; Ron Menchine, the former Navy play-by-play announcer and Howie Herman, a sports columnist in Massachusetts.

 Since rejoining the Big East Conference in 2012, and remaining in the conference when it became the American Athletic Conference, every Temple game has appeared on television.
 Radio-wise, the games are broadcast on WPEN 97.5 The Fanatic.
 Harry Donahue continues to handle the play-by-play while former Heisman Trophy runner-up and Temple running back Paul Palmer handles the color commentary.
 Harry Mayes is the sideline reporter.

 Temple football is covered by a number of outlets, including the student newspaper, The Temple News; traditional newspapers such as The Philadelphia Inquirer and the Philadelphia Daily News; and online outlets such as NBC Sports Philadelphia, OwlScoop.com, and OwlsDaily.com.
-On October 31, 2015, ESPN College GameDay came to Philadelphia for the first time since 2002, and the first time for the Owls Football team.
-In 2013, Temple Men's Basketball co-hosted ESPN College GameDay in conjunction with LaSalle University at The Palestra.
-College GameDay returned to Philadelphia later that year to cover the Army–Navy Game, which was also the Saturday Night Football primetime game on ABC, the first time that a Temple football game had been featured on the program.
+On October 31, 2015, ESPN College GameDay came to Philadelphia for the first time since 2002, and the first time for the Owls Football team, as they were hosting the Saturday Night Football primetime game on ABC against Notre Dame.
+It was the first time that a Temple football game had been featured on the program.